mitTransportAnalyst/Shapefile2Grid/README.md

 ```sh
 $ node geobuf-to-grid.js --png data.pbf data
 ```
-The last parameter is the output prefix
+The last parameter is the output prefix.

 Creates one .grid file for each numeric attribute in the geobuf.
 If --png is specified, creates log-scaled pngs as well (useful for debugging).

 # Test environment
 - Nodejs 6.9.2
 - NPM 3.10.9
 - MAC OS 10.12

 Converting New Orleans shapefile with 28031 features and 9 fields costs 8 min.